 Play Two: Remove the Crawlers

 Remove ticks before they attach.
 Once a tick lands on a host they begin to migrate up to the head area.
 On horses, ticks seem to navigate to the base of the tail and the crest of the mane.
 Time is of the essence, removing the tick while it is still crawling it a huge factor in preventing it from attaching.
 A handy tool for this use is a sticky lint roller.
-Simply roll the sticky tape over your clothes, over the horse’s lower legs, and over a dog’s body.
+Simply roll the sticky tape over the horse’s lower legs, over a dog’s body and over your clothes.

 On horses, pay special attention to the coronet band (where the hoof and hairline come together) and all the hair below the knee or hock.
 Rub the short leg hair (unless your horse has feathers) the opposite way to bring the blood-sucking crawlers to the surface where they can be easily rolled onto the sticky lint roller.